NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 nativeScriptBootstrap(AppComponent);
 ```

-Finally, because a translucent status bar continues to take up space on iOS, open `app/platform.ios.css` and paste in the following code, which bumps the content of the page on top of the status bar.
+Finally, there are a few last CSS tweaks you to make to account for the now translucent status bars.
+On iOS a translucent status bar continues to take up space open, so you need to adjust the content of the page to sit on top of the status bar’s location.
+To do so, open `app/platform.ios.css` and paste in the following code:

 ``` CSS
 Page {